 Schema mapping helps bind source data fields to destination table columns.
 Mapping allows you to take data from different sources into the same table, based on the defined attributes.
 Different types of mappings are supported, both row-oriented (CSV, JSON and AVRO), and column-oriented (Parquet).
 In most methods, mappings can also be pre-created on the table and referenced from the ingest command parameter.

 Set update policy (optional)

 Some of the data format mappings (Parquet, JSON, and Avro) support simple and useful ingest-time transformations.
-Where the scenario requires more complex processing at ingest time, use update policy, which allows for lightweight processing using Kusto Query Language commands.
+If the scenario requires more complex processing at ingestion, adjust the update policy, which supports lightweight processing using query commands.
 The update policy automatically runs extractions and transformations on ingested data on the original table, and ingests the resulting data into one or more destination tables.
-Set your update policy.